 As hard as it may sound, you have to go through the pain of breaking up to get through it.
 The following 5 tips can help you make the grieving process more bearable.

-After a breakup, emotions run high.
-As we have already discussed, it is extremely counterproductive to suppress your feelings.
-This will only cause them to erupt uncontrollably at some point.
-Short-circuited reactions often do a lot of damage.
+After a separation, the emotions high.
+As we have already discussed, it is extremely counterproductive to keep your Suppressing feelings.
+This only leads to them breaking out uncontrollably at some point.
+Short-circuit reactions often cause a lot of damage.
 To avoid this, you should find an outlet to express your feelings.

 Enclosed are some examples: